61quisberth/CS507_UnixProgramming/README.md

 # CS507_UnixProgramming

-Some homework code used during Spring 2015 Unix Systems Programming course at CUA Code written in either shell and C
+Some homework code used during Spring 2015 Unix Systems Programming course at CUA Code is mainly in C with the exception of assignment 1 in shell